4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 VRU: Estimate partial attitude in aiding-denied scenarios
 ---------------------------------------------------------
 To limit integration drift in VRU mode, we must assume that the sensor on average is stationary.
-The static assumtion is incorporated as so-called pseudo aiding measurements of zero with corresponding error variances.
+The static assumption is incorporated as so-called pseudo aiding measurements of zero with corresponding error variances.
 For most applications, the following pseudo aiding is sufficient: